kalekdev/uni/semester-1/lineare-algebra/notes.typ

 LTD: Other decomposition methods (Cholesky etc)

+== Unitary Matrices
+Unitary matrices preserve norms, hence they have $det = 1$.
+$
+  bold(Q^H Q = I) <=> "Q is Unitary"\
+$

+Furthermore, their eigenspaces are orthogonal to each other and $lambda = abs(1)$ - they are a subset of the normal matrices.

+LTD: Investigate unitary matrix applications

-== Orthogonal Matrices
+=== Orthogonal Matrices
 _Orthogonal matrix_ - A square matrix whose columns are perpendicular to each other (dot product 0) and their Euclidean Norms are 1.
 They do not change lengths or angles - ie they only rotate / reflect space.
+Thus, orthogonal matrices are the real subset of unitary matrices.

 In other words, the columns are rows of an orthogonal matrix are orthonormal to each other (see Gram-Schmidt).
 TODO: Learn how to link to reference typst